Responsible Agricultural Water Management

 Sign up to view the full document!

 This practices will largely involve maintaining a smooth water supply across all seasons, appropriate water management in the rain-fed agricultural areas, proper management of climate change consequences such as droughts, and floods; and adequate protection of the ecosystem.
 Agricultural water sources are diverse and include rainwater harvesting, desalinated water, surface and groundwater, and recycled wastewater.
 At the moment future policies initiated to address the issue of water resources are influenced majorly by climate change and variability.
 Climate change has promoted seasonality problems such as unpredictable rainfall patterns, increased stress on scarce water resources, and growing number of incidences such as floods and droughts (Cosgrove & Loucks, 2015). b) Irrigation scheduling Irrigation scheduling is a typical process of determining when to and when not to irrigate crops.
+Irrigation scheduling forms the basis of water conservation and a major contributor to agricultural production optimization.

 Sign up to view the full document!